 Private attorneys certified to represent CPCS clients in a variety of matters are required to earn continuing legal education (CLE) credits to maintain certification.
 CPCS grants CLE credits for many programs conducted by CPCS, MCLE, the Social Law Library, the Boston Bar Association, the Massachusetts Bar Association, as well as many other organizations.
 Check the Training Calendar for programs qualifying for CPCS CLE credit.

-- Criminal Law trial practitioners, contact Carol Beck, Director Criminal Trial Support Unit;
+- Criminal Law trial practitioners, contact Rose King, Director of Criminal Trial Support Unit;

-- Criminal Law appellate practitioners, contact Donald Bronstein, Director of Criminal Appeals;
+- Criminal Law appellate practitioners, contact Elizabeth Dembitzer, Director of Criminal Appeals;

-- Children and Family Law practitioners, contact Amy Karp, Director CAFL Training Unit;
+- Children and Family Law practitioners, contact Amy Karp, CAFL Training Director;

 - Delinquency and Youthful Offender practitioners, contact Erica Cushna, YAD Trial Panel Director;

-- Mental Health practitioners, contact Karen Talley, Assistant Director, Mental Health Litigation Division;
+- Mental Health practitioners, contact Miriam Ruttenberg, Mental Health Litigation Division Training Director;

 - Sexual Offender Registry and Sexually Dangerous Person practitioners, contact Larni Levy, Director, Alternative Commitment and Registration Support Unit.